 Simply Eloped has been awesome.
 Really supportive and communicative with me, as I’ve been getting the hang of it all.
 Really nice and honest people – no drama, no hassle.
 [Simply Eloped is a] company that has valued and invested in me, which feels great.
 Truly a blessing!
 Plus my everyday “office” is comprised of the most beautiful lakes, rivers, mountains, forests and vistas that Colorado has to offer.
 It’s a dream job.

-If you could elope in one of our markets, which would you choose?
+If you could choose a place to elope in one of our markets, which would you choose?

 Either Hawaii or Colorado.
 Hawaii would be incredible for the beaches and all the obvious reasons, but I moved to Colorado from California about three years ago, and stayed on purpose.
 The crisp mountain air, the vast nature, the expansive vistas were all calling me, and still do.